Minimum Credits

 All financial aid awards require students to take a minimum number of units each semester.
 The required units vary by aid program.
 Some aid programs require full-time enrollment, others allow part-time enrollment, and others pro-rate award amounts based on part-time enrollment levels.

 We base all initial aid offers on the assumption that you will enroll full-time.
-If you will enroll part-time, you must notify us by visiting Forms & Online Services and submitting our Course Load Change Form.
+If you will enroll part-time, you must notify us by visiting Forms and Online Services and submitting our Course Load Change Form.

 For summer and winter minimester enrollment requirements, see summer/winter aid.